Visit to the future of the third Gulf War

 The ayatollahs' attacks despite the ceasefire leave the petromonarchies in a position of bewilderment and uncertainty

-Special correspondent to Dubai (United Arab Emirates)The day after the night when an entire civilization was about to be annihilated, a robot-man and a robot-dog were doing somersaults in Dubai.
+Special correspondent to Dubai (United Arab Emirates)The day after the night when an entire civilization was to be annihilated, a robot-man and a robot-dog were doing somersaults in Dubai.
 Tourists were photographing them as they waited to enter the future.
 The future has been very dizzying these days in the Gulf countries.
 The uncertain future of the Gulf is still dizzying.

-Yesterday it was difficult to interpret the future.
+It was difficult yesterday to interpret the future.
 The world's capitals celebrated the pact, because, effectively, it has avoided an infernal escalation.
-But the pact presented cracks, and soon it seemed fragile: Israel was cruelly attacking Lebanon by dropping 160 bombs in ten minutes; Tehran continued bombing the Gulf monarchies.
-The Arab capitals fear that, like Beirut, they have been left out of the temporary ceasefire agreement.
-The Arab capitals must not be very happy with Washington: they insisted until the last minute and now they might feel abandoned in the face of an emboldened Tehran.“Sir, you can ask him any question and he will answer it”, another worker at the Museum of the Future in Dubai told me.I had to ask the question to a robot that spoke.
-The android was the main attraction of a hall that simulated what the cities of tomorrow will be like: flying taxis, driverless cars, and clothes that adapt to the outside temperature.
-In a video, the Dubai of the future was projected.
-The sky was full of drones delivering groceries to your home.
+But the pact showed cracks, and soon it seemed fragile: traffic in Hormuz was minimal and Tehran decided to interrupt it in the afternoon; Israel was lashing out at Lebanon, dropping 160 bombs in ten minutes; Tehran continued to bomb the Gulf monarchies.
+Arab capitals fear that, like Beirut, they have been left out of the temporary ceasefire agreement.
+Arab capitals must not be very happy with Washington: they insisted until the last minute for the White House, their ally, not to start the war against Iran and now they might feel abandoned in the face of an emboldened Tehran.

-The worker insisted that I ask the robot a question.–According to the press, who has won with the ceasefire in Iran?–I'm sorry, I don't have access to live information.
+–I'm sorry, I don't have access to live information.
 I cannot answer this question.

 –Who is Donald Trump?